hetvigandhi03/Financial-Fraud-Detection/README.md

 ## Conclusion

   <img src="Images/performance.jpeg" width="550" height="350">
-According to the bar graph shown, we can conclude that logistic regression seems to produce excellent results.
-The performance of the Logistic regression is consistent between the training and testing datasets, so there is no overfitting
+According to the bar graph shown, we can conclude that Random forest regression seems to produce excellent results.
+The performance of the Random forest regression is consistent between the training and testing datasets, so there is no overfitting